benediktclaus/gkv-report/README.md

 | :-------- | :------ | :------------------------------------------------------- |
 | `chiffre` | Content | The anonymization code (Chiffre) required for the report. |
 | `datum`   | Content | The date the report is being written.                    |

+## Contributing & Feedback

+This package is designed for practical use.
+If you have suggestions for improvements or encounter any issues, please feel free to [open an issue](https://github.com/benediktclaus/gkv-report/issues).

 ## License